keepassxreboot/keepassxc/README.md

 KeePassHttp implementation has been forked from jdachtera's repository, which in turn was based on code from code with Francois Ferrand's [keepassx-http](https://gitorious.org/keepassx/keepassx-http/source/master:) repository.

-My intention is to keep this repository as up-to-date with the main keePassX repo as possible and, time allowing, clean-up the keepasshttp implementation enough for it to be merged with upstream.
-I have started removing any additions to the code that were not strictly related to implemeting the keepasshttp protocol in KeePassX.
+This is a rebuild from [denk-mal's keepasshttp](https://github.com/denk-mal/keepassx.git) that brings it forward to Qt5 and KeePassX v2.0.2.

+*NOTE: I have not been able to get the tests to build properly yet.*

 #### Build Dependencies